artefox1/vanilla-raytracing/README.md

 # Vanilla Shader Raytracing in Minecraft
-This branch is under construction.

-Check out the secondary `basic-raytracing` branch for the basic version of this project
+This branch is currently broken.
+For the simple raytracing you're probably here for, check out the secondary `basic-raytracing` branch for the basic version of this project

 **Credits:**

 [Godlander](https://github.com/Godlander/raytracing)

 Dominexis for some of the channel encoding ideas/code